-Suspension of Operations is defined as the decision of the Senior Vice President of Administrative and Business Services (SVP of ABS) or his or her designee to suspend University operations in whole or in part and may include University closure and/or Class Cancellation.
+Suspension of Operations is defined as the decision of the Executive Vice President, Treasurer and Chief Operating Officer or his or her designee to suspend University operations in whole or in part and may include University closure and/or Class Cancellation.

 The Vice President of Public Safety (VP of Public Safety), or his/her designee, is the individual designated by the Executive Vice President, Treasurer and Chief Operating Officer to coordinate decisions regarding Suspension of Operations and/or Class Cancellation.

 - Decisions Regarding Suspension of Operations and/or Class Cancellation

 - The determination and declaration of an Emergency will be made by the President or his or her designee.
-The Senior Vice President of Administrative and Business Services, in consultation with the President and the VP of Public Safety, will determine if Suspension of Operations, in whole or in part, and/or Class Cancellation should occur.
+The Executive Vice President, Treasurer and Chief Operating Officer, in consultation with the President and the VP of Public Safety, will determine if Suspension of Operations, in whole or in part, and/or Class Cancellation should occur.

 - The Senior Vice President of University Communications, or his or her designee, will inform Drexel faculty, Professional Staff Members and students of the Suspension of Operations, in whole or in part, and/or Class Cancellation through the following means: